minhairtran/food_ordering_system/README.md

 - Building a cheap method to differentiate human voice from restaurant environment noise and therefore, building a system for detecting keyword from human voice directly with precision of 81.25% and 91.67% for the 2 models built.
 - Bulding a simple user interface for staffs to manage the application.

-# Constructing application of KWS in food ording in restaurants and instructions
+# Constructing application of KWS in food ording in restaurants and using instructions
 In this module, I describe business specifications of the application and the UI designs.
+Instructions for using the application can be found in business specifications.

 There are 3 actors: Customer, robot and staff:
 - Customer is the actor coming to restaurant and order food with robot.
 - Robot is the actor chatting with customer and send order requests to staff.
 - Staff is the actor managing the operation of the application and managing the order requests.

-Business specifications:
-- *Starting the conversation*
-  - Objective: for customer to start ordering with robot.
-  - Primary actor: Staff
-  - Other participating actor: Customer
-  - Trigger: Staff clicks checkbox or presses shortcut Ctrl + x, of which value is equal to the table value at which the customer is sitting
-  - Preconditions: The application is running and there's a new customer coming to a seat (Staff may notice this by watching camera in the restaurants)
-  - Primary screen:
-    - Staff clicks checkbox or presses shortcut Ctrl + x
-    - System starts the conversation for the new customer

-- *Starting the conversation*
-  - Objective: for customer to start ordering with robot.
-  - Primary actor: Staff
-  - Other participating actor: Customer
-  - Trigger: Staff clicks checkbox or presses shortcut Ctrl + x, of which value is equal to the table value at which the customer is sitting
-  - Preconditions: The application is running and there's a new customer coming to a seat (Staff may notice this by watching camera in the restaurants)
-  - Primary screen:
-    - Staff clicks checkbox or presses shortcut Ctrl + x
-    - System starts the conversation for the new customer
+The image below is the general use case model.
+The details of business specifications can be found [here]().

 # Constructing KWS models
 In this module, I explain in detail about how the model was built, how the dataset was generated and related results.